We have introduced a more secure way to send personal or commercially sensitive information by email.

 You may receive a notification that you’ve received a protected message and need to take additional action and sign in with a work or school account, or use a one-time passcode to verify your identity, particularly if you’re using a different email account or email program.

-For more detailed guidance, please view the video below.
+For more detailed guidance, please view the tutorial video.
 The steps are demonstrated using a Gmail account but should be similar for other email providers.
-Different platforms are included in the video, you can find guidance on using a desktop computer at 00:39, Android mobile phone at 02:00 and Apple iPad at 03:23.
+Different platforms are included in the video, you can find guidance on using a desktop computer at 00:39 and Android mobile phone at 02:00.

-Please see How to read an encrypted email sent from Somerset County Council for more written step-by-step guidance.
+Please see the guide below for more written step-by-step guidance.

 If you are experiencing issues using the One Time Passcode (OTP) method of verification, we suggest following the steps below before getting in touch with the sender.

 - If you haven’t received the OTP email after requesting it, check your junk mailbox.
 If the OTP email isn’t in your inbox or junk mail, please speak to your ICT support and check it has not been blocked